 RI municipal planners generally understand smart growth principles and have access to many sources of data and information on smart growth.
 Several communities have already incorporated the principles into their community comprehensive plans.
 What they do not have at this time is sufficient, understandable information on available water resources to effectively protect their long-term water resource interests.
 Water resources management must have a sound scientific foundation while recognizing that economic prosperity and environmental quality are interdependent.
-Improving the information base for water management at the municipal level is critical to supporting current and future uses of water.
+Improving the information base for water management at the municipal level is information base for water management at the municipal level is critical to supporting current and future uses of water.